Eleven1996/VISMCL/README.md

 -----------------------------------------------

 Note: make sure your input file is in the correct format:<br>
-1.cluster elements seperated by white space<br>
+1.cluster elements seperated by tab<br>
 2.clusters sepearted by newline<br>
 3.no headings or tail<br>
 4.must have a newline at the end of the file<br>